Curry falls short of record, but leads Warriors past Pacers

 AP Sports Writer

-He’s two treys short of surpassing Allen, something he’s likely to do Tuesday night on the NBA’s grandest stage, Madison Square Garden.
-Allen made 2,973 during his 18-year career.
+Curry is closing in on Ray Allen’s record of 2,973 and is likely to break it Tuesday night on the NBA’s grandest stage — Madison Square Garden.

-In Indianapolis, the near-sellout crowd was less interested in the final result than seeing history.
-Fans roared each time Curry lined up a 3, gasped when he drove to the basket and erupted each time he inched closer to Allen’s mark.
+A near-sellout crowd was less interested in the result of the game than watching history.
+The crowd roared each time Curry lined up a 3, gasped when he’d drive to the basket and erupt each time he inched closer to the record.
+For the final 90 seconds, everyone inside Gainbridge Fieldhouse was on their feet.

-For the final 90 seconds, everyone inside Gainbridge Fieldhouse was standing.
-Some stuck around to give the two-time MVP and three-time NBA champ a proper sendoff after he finished postgame interviews.
+Domantas Sabonis led Indiana with 30 points and 11 rebounds and Malcolm Brogdon added 23 points and eight assists, but it wasn’t enough to protect their lead down the stretch.

-But this was not the indomitable Curry everyone expected.
-He missed his first three beyond the arc, finished 5 of 15 on 3s — and some were badly off the mark.
-Clearly, he was pressing.
-Even Warriors coach Steve Kerr noted Curry had been trying too hard over the past several games.
+While Curry finished 5 of 15 from beyond the arc, his final 3 got the Warriors within 100-98 and he tied the score when he drove for a layup with 48.5 seconds left.
+Kevin Looney’s putback with 13.8 seconds left broke the tie and Indiana then turned it over.

 TIP-INS